YashdalfTheGray/fireside-chats/public/security/outline.md

 Confidentiality means that the real message was only seen by the two end points and no other party.

-Authenticity of the message certifies that the message gets to the correct recipient.
+Authenticity of the message certifies that the message gets to the correct recipient and it's the message that the sender wanted to send.

 ## Some terms